What Was The Official Language Of The Incas?

 - Sit down, please! – Tiyayku

-It’s important to note that Quechua doesn’t have a written alphabet and used the Spanish alphabet.
-Also, Quechua from Cusco varies a lot in pronunciation and writing with Quechua from other regions.
+It's important to note that Quechua doesn't have a written alphabet and uses the Spanish alphabet.
+Also, Quechua from Cusco varies greatly in pronunciation and writing from Quechua from other regions.

 Books that were written in Quechua

-Incas didn’t have any writing system; the first chroniclers after the Conquest of Peru wrote using the Latin and Spanish vocabulary.
+Incas had no writing system; the first chroniclers after the Conquest of Peru wrote using Latin and Spanish vocabulary.

 - Lexicon o Vocabulario de la lengua general del Peru, Written by Domingo de Santo Tomás in 1560.